Mnuchin urges U.S. Congress to pass $2 trillion economic relief bill

-WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin on Monday urged the Senate to quickly pass an economic relief bill that has grown to $2 trillion, saying it would keep small businesses, airlines and other firms from shedding workers as the coronavirus halts commerce.
+WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin on Monday urged the Senate to quickly pass an economic relief bill that has grown to $2 trillion (1.7 trillion pounds), saying it would keep small businesses, airlines and other firms from shedding workers as the coronavirus halts commerce.

 “This is a massive liquidity program,” Mnuchin told Fox Business Network in an interview, saying the approximately $2 trillion package, along with actions by the Federal Reserve, would provide $4 trillion in potential market liquidity.